I’M DONE TALKING, MYSELF

 To my knowledge, there is no Arlie Hochschild of the right trying to make sense of the liberal deep story.
 On the right, we see only entrenchment and retreatism.
 At this point, discourse is fruitless.
 We are better served spending our energies trying to educate those who are open to learning, and even arguing with those who disagree in earnest as honest brokers.

-I just have to accept the fact that having a discussion is no longer possible.
+I just have to accept the fact that having a discussion with those on the right is no longer possible.
 Maybe someday it will be.
-Maybe we’ll work our way out of the rabbit hole.
+Maybe we’ll work our way out of the dogmatic rabbit hole.
 Until then, however, I must, for my own emotional health, disengage from the insanity.